AI Retrieval Practice Quizzes: What Teachers Need to Know

 The teacher uses a specific prompt to build this routine.
 They type: "Act as an expert teacher.
 Write a five-question multiple choice quiz.
 Question 1 and 2 must be about yesterday's topic of cell structure.
 Question 3 and 4 must be about last week's topic of digestion.
 Question 5 must be about last term's topic of ecology."
 The AI generates a mixed starter.

-The teacher projects this quiz on the board as pupils enter the room.
-Pupils write their answers on mini whiteboards and hold them up.
+The teacher projects this quiz on the board as learners enter the room.
+Learners write their answers on mini whiteboards and hold them up.
 The teacher scans the room to assess retention across three different timeframes.

 Example: